 It’s up to the grantor.
 When the trust is created, the grantor determines the way in which trust distributions are made.
-The IDGT can preserve the family wealth by limiting distributions to a standard set by the Grantor or by the discretion of a carefully selected Trustee.
+The IDGT can preserve the family wealth by limiting distributions to a standard set by the Grantor or at the discretion of a carefully selected Trustee.
 Access to funds by the beneficiaries can be as limited or as broad in scope as the Grantor decides.
 The assets owned by the IDGT are for the benefit of the beneficiaries but are not their personal assets.
-The IDGT can serve as a partial substitute for a premarital agreement, preserving the trust assets as separate property to which the beneficiary has only limited access.
+The IDGT can serve as a partial substitute for a prenuptial agreement, preserving the trust assets as separate property to which the beneficiary has only limited access.

 What’s a “Pot Trust”?
 Can an IDGT be a pot trust?